rerun-io/rerun/rerun_cpp/cmake_setup_in_detail.md

 As mentioned previously, by default Rerun's CMake script will download and build Arrow during its build.
 Unless configured otherwise (see below) the resulting libraries are part of the `rerun_sdk` install.
-⚠️ This does currently not work for dynamic arrow libraries, i.e. if either one of `RERUN_DOWNLOAD_AND_BUILD_ARROW=OFF` or `RERUN_ARROW_LINK_SHARED=ON` is set, the install will use `find_package(Arrow)` to locate the Arrow library on your system.
+⚠️ This does currently not work for dynamic Arrow libraries, i.e. if either one of `RERUN_DOWNLOAD_AND_BUILD_ARROW=OFF` or `RERUN_ARROW_LINK_SHARED=ON` is set, the install will use `find_package(Arrow)` to locate the Arrow library on your system.